Manuel-heav/built/README.md

 - [ ] Polish UI and Code
  - [x] 1.
 Login salareg it allows me to like.
 So disable bidereg or sign in minamin bilo biteyk it's nice
  - [x] 2.
 We need more tags
- - [ ] 3.
+ - [x] 3.
 LeDocumentation degmo optional field binor.
- - [ ] 4.
+ - [x] 4.
 Also github link sasgeba I think you should automate getting the number of stars, description minamin that'd be advanced
  - [x] 5.
 Sorting binorew, specially by likes or github stars
+ - [x] 7.
+Telegram Username to link
- - [ ] 6.
+ - [x] 6.
 Set up Analytics
- - [ ] 7.
-Telegram Username to link
  - [ ] it's fine ahunm yalew description binor (could be optional) gin when I click on a single project above the somments minamin it'd be great to see github stats minamin
- - [ ] Fix NEXT_PUBLIC_SUPABASEKEY issue